henrywfyeung/ERC721Copy/README.md

     function isTransferable(uint256 tokenId) external view returns (bool);

     /**
-     * @notice The copy NFT is updatable if its updatable parameter is true and it has not expired *
+     * @dev The copy NFT is updatable if its updatable parameter is true and it has not expired *
      * @param tokenId The copy NFT token Id
      *